 Self Tapping Screws

 So now comes the question I asked myself - do I trust just Sikaflex to hold the panel onto the roof when travelling at 60mph?
 Looking online, many people had - but for peace of mind, I decided to back up the Sikflex with some stainless self tapping screws.

 So to do this, I drilled a clearance hole into the plastic mounts and then filled it up with Sikaflex.
 I then used a self tapping screw to pierce the roof and nipped them up - not overly tight - but just enough to get a "bulge" in the Sikaflex at the sides of the mount.
 I then topped off the with a liberal dollop of Sikaflex over the screw head.

 So with the panel in place, I could now sort out the wiring.
 I drilled a 10.5mm hole in the roof of the van, so that I could feed the cable straight into an overhead locker in the living area.

 I then applied Sikaflex around the hole, added in a rubber grommet (which will stop the wires chaffing on the aluminium), pushed the wires through, and topped it off with a load more Sikaflex.

 Inside the van: wiring in the solar panel

-Routing the cable was straight forward - I just had to drop the cable through the overhead locker, behind the curtain and down into the battery box beneath the seat.
+Next it was time to sort out the routing of the cable. it turned out to be pretty straight forward.
+I just had to drop the cable through the overhead locker, behind the curtain and down into the battery box beneath the seat.
 But the wire wasn't long enough!